Lancelot Threlkeld: Contemporary relevance

 In 1892, ethnographer John Fraser republished Threlkeld's work on the Awabakal language in his An Australian Grammar (1834), "re-arranged, condensed and edited with an appendix by" Fraser.
 Norman Tindale (1974) wrote that there was such a "literary need for major groupings that [Fraser] set out to provide them for New South Wales, coining entirely artificial terms for his 'Great tribes'.
 These were not based on field research and lacked aboriginal support".
 Some of these terms had entered into the literature, despite their dubious origins, according to Tindale, including Bangarang (Vic.); Booandik (Vic. & SA); Barkunjee (Barkindji) (NSW), Kurnai (Vic.), Thurrawal (Dharawal) (NSW), Wiradjuri (NSW) and Malegoondeet (?)
 (Vic.).

 From the late 1970s, Threlkeld's accounts were utilised in the regions of the Hunter Valley and Watagan Mountains in Land Rights claims and the determination of Aboriginal sites of significance.

 In 1986 Threlkeld's work became the basis for an Awabakal language revitalisation project.

 Australia's History Wars

 Threlkeld's Annual Reports, which contained information concerning Aboriginal massacres, such as the Waterloo Creek massacre, remain crucial points of contention within Australia's History Wars.
-Threlkeld has featured in the Australian history wars for his reports concerning Aboriginal massacres, such as the Waterloo Creek massacre.
 Keith Windschuttle argues that Threlkeld inflated numbers of the dead to gain support for his mission proposals.
 John Harris, on the other hand, argues, "We have few enough sources of Aboriginal eyewitness accounts as it is and those we do have, we owe to the concern and courage of missionaries like Lancelot Threlkeld."
 Macintyre explains the intersection of these viewpoints within Australia's media.
 The National Museum of Australia has labelled Threlkeld's era as "the most fiercely contested aspect of the national story."